-More than 50 years after it opened, the spirit of the third New York World’s Fair remains for many of us.
+More than 50 years after it opened, the spirit of the third New York World’s Fair remains.
 Disney fans, historians, preservationists, and people lucky enough to attend the Fair haven’t forgotten it.
 Beginning in April 1964 and running for two six-month seasons, this grand exposition is more than a past event that evokes nostalgia.
 Memorable pieces of the pavilions in Flushing Meadows are still present across the country.
 The optimistic look at technology and the future was prevalent in Brad Bird’s Tomorrowland, which recreated the Fair for an early sequence.
 The theme of “Peace Through Understanding” connects with fans and has led to renewed interest in such an important event.

 Warm feelings about the Fair are everywhere in Ryan Ritchey’s After the Fair: The Legacy of the 1964-65 NY World’s Fair.
 From the first photos and audio clips in the opening montage, this documentary reminds us of the Fair’s charms.
 The ambitions of organizer Robert Moses didn’t come to fruition at Flushing Meadows, and the project lost millions due to mismanagement.
 Even so, its creative success is clear throughout the movie.
 Ritchey incorporates a diverse collection of participants including former Disney Imagineers like Bob Gurr and Rolly Crump, who helped create some of the most famous attractions.
 The mix of contributions from both experts and attendees helps Ritchey bypass any stuffiness.

 What makes After the Fair succeed is the huge volume of images and videos from the actual event.
 We don’t just hear people talk about the amazing pavilions; we actually see them.
 Richey doesn’t fall into the trap of including too many talking heads.
 It’s a breezy documentary that never drags, and that’s quite a feat in a 102-minute presentation.
-A majority of the time is spent giving updates on Fair exhibits that are still present in some form.
+A majority of the time includes updates on Fair exhibits that are still present in some form.
 I had no idea that so much was still in existence!
 I’ve driven by the downtown Hilton in St. Louis (pictured above) so many times and didn’t know it housed the Spanish pavilion in 1969.
 The Unisphere and New York state “flying saucer” observation platforms remain, but they’re just the tip of the iceberg.

 Unlike the book Tomorrow-land, this film devotes significant time to the Disney attractions.
-It’s clear that Ritchey is a fan with an interest in Disney World and EPCOT in particular.
+Ritchey is a fan with an interest in Disney World and EPCOT Center in particular.
 We even learn the saga of Crump’s Tower of the Four Winds, which didn’t come out so well in his eyes.
 Marty Sklar joins Crump and Gurr to give an engaging look at the four attractions.
 It isn’t too basic for Disney fans yet remains down-to-earth for less knowledgeable viewers.
 That’s a tricky balance.
-I also loved the connection that was drawn between the 1982 EPCOT Center and this World’s Fair.
+I also loved the connection between the 1982 EPCOT Center and this World’s Fair.
 There are a lot of similarities between the style of the imposing Future World structures and the highlights of the 1964/65 event.